Research in Australia

 Australian Rett Syndrome Study

-The Australian Rett Syndrome Study was set up at Telethon Institute for Child Health Research (Perth) in 1993.
+The Australian Rett Syndrome Study was set up in Perth at the Telethon Institute for Child Health Research (now known as the Telethon Kids Institute) in 1993.
 Past and current research includes:

 - Collection/analysis of data for Rett syndrome individuals born in Australia from 1976

 - Availability of health services for Rett syndrome families and their usage of such

 - Gastrointestinal issues